-Can I combine an Outer Hebrides and Orkney private tour to explore Scotland’s best Neolithic sites?
+Can I combine an Outer Hebrides and Orkney private tour?

-Absolutely!
-Standing within the towering Calanais (Callanish) Standing Stones on the Isle of Lewis, along with exploring the exceptionally preserved neolithic village of Skara Brae, the Ring of Brodgar, and the Maeshowe chambered cairn on Orkney is a must for prehistory enthusiasts.
+Absolutely.
+Standing within the towering Calanais (Callanish) Stones on the Isle of Lewis, then exploring the exceptionally preserved Neolithic village of Skara Brae, the Ring of Brodgar, and Maeshowe chambered cairn on Orkney is one of the great prehistoric journeys in Europe — and combining both island groups into a single extended trip is easier than most people assume.

 To understand why combining the Outer Hebrides and Orkney into an extended multi-day private tour is worth the logistical effort, you have to look at what makes these two island groups so distinct: